top of page

 Now, I want to preface this article by admitting that I, too, like to use words that some professionals would say to cut when tightening your prose, and when I’m editing for someone else, by no means do I cut out every unneeded wordy word, just the same as I don’t cut every use of passive voice.
 But being aware of those wordy words or phrases and consciously asking yourself if they are truly needed makes for a better writer.
 In fact, bonus points for anyone who can spot all the uses of unnecessary words within the narration of this article.
 (That means not within the “tips” sections, y’all.) 😉

 That said, as an editor, I consider myself the author’s teammate, mentor, and cheerleader all rolled into one.
 My goal is not to change the author’s voice but to help them hone it.
-I aim to not only assure the author puts out a quality product but also to assist in improving and enhancing their writing and storytelling skills.
+I aim to not only ensure the author puts out a quality product but also to assist in improving and enhancing their writing and storytelling skills.
 And one thing I see consistently is prose bogged down with the use of wordy words.

 The list of those wordy words can go on and on, so I’ll stick to the most common offenders here.
 In addition, I’ll note that there are more ways to tighten your prose than what I’ll go over today.
-Just keep in mind that I’m focusing specifically on the use of those unneeded and unnecessary wordy words for the purpose of this article.
+Just keep in mind that I’m focusing specifically on the use of those unneeded and unnecessary (redundancy example there) wordy words for the purpose of this article.

 Why?
 Because wordy sentences or phrases aren’t as clear as they could be, and tightening that prose not only makes for easier reading but it’s also one simple way to ensure your readers continue to turn those pages.
 And isn’t that the goal, to keep your readers hooked from page one to the end?